DevExpress/DevExtreme.AspNet.Data/README.md

 2. Specify parameters to the LoadAsync method that will be accessible in the custom filters added through CustomFilterCompilers.
 This is important when you are passing parameters to an automapper ProjectTo that would change filters applied to the base object.
 3. Specify that filters apply after a projection using the new DataSourceLoadOption property ProjectBeforeFilter
 4. Utilise the devex expression builders for binary expressions by calling CompileNonCustomBinary
+5. From Version 1.11, CustomAccessors also have access to the tuntime context (Automapper object)

 **********************************************************************************************************************************************